atadml/welcome-repo/README.md

 The best way to get started is to try a few sample queries on this welcome project:

 - sample SQL prompts - sample_notebook2.sql
-- sample LookML prompts - sample_notebook.sql
+- sample LookML prompts - sample_notebook.lkml

 ## Introduction